state-of-the-art/BlendNet/README.md

 When Manager is created the first time - it generates a custom Certificate Authority certificate and signs all the generated certificates with this CA certificate.
-Manager uploads this certificate back to the bucket and Addon can use it to confirm that this manager is the one Addon needs.
+Manager uploads this certificate back to the bucket and Addon can use it to confirm that this Manager is the one Addon needs.

-When the Manager creates Agents - it generates certificates for each one and uses CA to confirm the identity of the agents.
+When the Manager creates Agents - it generates certificates for each one and uses CA to confirm the identity of the Agents.

 ## Pipeline